Is a Homeowner Liable for Contractor Injuries?

 • Request an insurance liability certificate showing they have commercial general liability insurance, or pay into WSIB.

 • Ask your municipal building permits office about local licensing requirements.
-For example, Toronto requires building renovators to have a municipal license and signed contract with a homeowner.
+For example, Toronto requires building renovators to have a municipal licence and signed contract with a homeowner.

 How to settle a dispute without going to court.